ZJULearning/SIF/README.md

 ## Reference

-Reference to cite when you use SIF in a research paper:
+Please cite our paper when you use SIF in your research:

 Wei, Long, Zhenyong Wei, Zhongming Jin, Zhengxu Yu, Jianqiang Huang, Deng Cai, Xiaofei He, and Xian-Sheng Hua.
 "SIF: Self-Inspirited Feature Learning for Person Re-Identification."
 IEEE Transactions on Image Processing 29 (2020): 4942-4951.